Karl Mundt: Biography

 Mundt was born in Humboldt, South Dakota.
 He was the son of Ferdinand John Mundt (1875–1947) and Rose (Schneider) Mundt (1874–1965).
 Both of his parents were the descendants of German immigrants.
 Mundt attended public schools in Humboldt, Pierre, and Madison, graduating from Madison High School in 1919.
 In high school, he excelled in oratory and debate, which became lifetime passions.

+Early career

 After receiving a Bachelor of Arts degree from Carleton College in Minnesota in 1923 with a major in economics, he became a teacher and principal at Bryant High School in Bryant, South Dakota.
 As a first-year teacher he taught speech, psychology, sociology, and government, coached the debate, oratory, and extemporaneous speech teams, and began a school newspaper.
 After his first year, he was promoted to Superintendent of Bryant schools, a position he held until 1927.
 As superintendent, he continued to coach debate and oratory.

+Marriage

 In 1924, Mundt married Mary Elizabeth Moses (1900–1985), a college classmate who also taught at Bryant High School.
 In 1927, both Karl and Mary Mundt received Master of Arts degrees from Columbia University following four years of summer study there.
 Beginning in 1928, they both taught at Eastern State Normal School (now Dakota State University), continuing there until 1936.
 Karl headed the speech department and taught psychology and economics, while Mary taught drama and French.

+U.S. House of Representatives

 In 1936, Mundt was the Republican candidate for the House of Representatives in South Dakota's 1st congressional district, losing in a Democratic year to Fred H. Hildebrandt.
 He won the seat in the 1938 election, a year more favorable to Republicans, and was re-elected four times.

+U.S. Senate

 In 1948, he was elected to the Senate seat previously held by Harlan J. Bushfield.
 He resigned his House seat on December 30, 1948, having been appointed to the Senate to fill the vacancy created by the resignation of Senator Vera C. Bushfield, who had succeeded her husband after his death in September 1948.
 Mundt was re-elected to the Senate in 1954, 1960, and 1966.
-In 1960, he was challenged for reelection by then-U.S. Representative George McGovern and nearly defeated.
+In 1960, he was challenged for re-election by then-U.S. Representative George McGovern and nearly defeated.

+Illness

-On 23 November 1969 he suffered a severe stroke and was subsequently unable to attend sessions of Congress, although he received extensive speech and physical therapy.
+On November 23, 1969, Mundt suffered a severe stroke and was subsequently unable to attend sessions of Congress, although he received extensive speech and physical therapy.
 His wife, Mary, led his staff in Mundt's place and refused calls for the crippled Senator to resign.
 Mundt was stripped of his committee assignments by the Senate Republican Conference in 1972, but he remained in office through the end of his term on January 3, 1973.
-He did not seek reelection in 1972, and was succeeded in the Senate by the Democrat James G. Abourezk.
+He did not seek reelection in 1972, and was succeeded in the Senate by Democrat James G. Abourezk.